-Traditional bamboo-laminated Bow Hankyu.
-Stylization of Japanese hankyu bow.
+The Traditional bamboo-laminated Hankyu Bow.
+It is a stylization of Japanese Hankyu bow.
 This is asymmetrical bow, the grip (nigiri) has to be positioned at about two thirds of the distance from the upper tip.
-Bow has leather grip and rattan winding.
+The Bow has a leather grip and five rattan winding.
 There are special thickening pads at the bow ends.

 The full length of the bow 59″